porter-rachel/old_website/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am an Assistant Professor of Political Science at the [University of Notre Dame](https://politicalscience.nd.edu/) and a Computational Social Science Faculty Fellow with the [Lucy Family Institute for Data and Society](https://lucyinstitute.nd.edu/).
+I am the Notre Dame du Lac Assistant Professor of Political Science at the [University of Notre Dame](https://politicalscience.nd.edu/) and a Computational Social Science Faculty Fellow with the [Lucy Family Institute for Data and Society](https://lucyinstitute.nd.edu/).
 Additionally, I co-direct the [Representation and Politics in Legislatures Lab](https://rooneycenter.nd.edu/research/representation-and-politics-in-legislatures-lab/) within the [Rooney Center for American Democracy](https://rooneycenter.nd.edu/).

 My research centers on American political institutions, specifically the U.S. Congress, political representation, elections, and money in politics.
 My work has been published in outlets such as  *The Journal of Politics*,  *The American Journal of Political Science*, and  *Legislative Studies Quarterly*.
 My Google Scholar profile can be found [here](https://scholar.google.com/citations?user=CuQqTt4AAAAJ&hl=en).